Ayer Keroh: Economy

-Ayer Keroh houses two light industrial areas: the Ayer Keroh Industrial Area, which was developed by the State Government in the 1960s; and Taman Tasik Utama Industrial Area, which was developed by Private Company Metacorp Bhd subsidiary Metacorp Properties Sdn Bhd in the 1990s as part of its mixed development project (also included residential and commercial areas).
+Ayer Keroh houses two light industrial areas: the Ayer Keroh Industrial Area, which was developed by the State Government in 1971; and Taman Tasik Utama Industrial Area, which was developed by Private Company Metacorp Bhd subsidiary Metacorp Properties Sdn Bhd in the 1990s as part of its mixed development project, that also included residential and commercial areas.
 Most of products manufactured by these factories are consumer products such as food and paper box.
-In 1971, Pacific Food Products Sdn Bhd (now Mamee-Double Decker (M) Sdn Bhd) became Ayer Keroh Industrial Area's first tenant, and by extension the first company to set up a factory in the town.
+In 1971, Pacific Food Products Sdn Bhd (now Mamee-Double Decker (M) Sdn Bhd) became Ayer Keroh Industrial Area's first tenant, and also the first company to set up a factory in the town.